 - All is not lost.
 If you notice the dough is cracking or too dry, dip your fingers in cold water and smooth out any cracks.
 If it’s cracking, it needs some moisture.
 If the dough seems really flimsy and sticky, lightly flour it.
 If it’s sticky, it’s too wet.

 Here’s the full recipe for pie crust.
-More tips and troubleshooting over that way.
-The recipe yields two crusts and you’ll use both in this recipe to produce 10 hand pies.
+More tips and troubleshooting assistance over that way.
+The recipe yields 2 crusts, and you’ll use both in this recipe to produce 10 hand pies.

 Apple Pie Filling